ShipFail/consensus-oracle/PRD.md

    * Computes a consensus score using embeddings
    * Returns JSON for the UI

+3. **Firebase Integration**:
+   * Auth for login.
+   * Firestore for saving history (if logged in).

-3. Basic error handling + simple visual states.
+4. Basic error handling + simple visual states.

-Everything else (leaderboard, user accounts, tagging, exports) is **out of scope for MVP**, but we can mention them as future directions in the hackathon pitch.
+Everything else (leaderboard, tagging, exports) is **out of scope for MVP**, but we can mention them as future directions in the hackathon pitch.

 ---